HARDWARE REQUIREMENTS

 swapon /dev/sda3

-Now mount the hard drive and install the base system:
+Mounting partitions: Now mount the hard drive and install the base system:

 - mkdir -p /mnt/gentoo/boot